henrietta-k/adapt-learning-wiki/Accessability.md

 **alert** - A message with important, and usually time-sensitive, information.

-**alertdialog** - A type of dialog that contains an alert message, where initial focus goes to an element within the dialog as with notify pop-ups.
+**alertdialog** - A type of dialog that contains an alert message, where initial focus goes to an element within the dialog as with 'notify' pop-ups.

 **button** - An input that allows for user-triggered actions when clicked or pressed.

 **checkbox** - A checkable input.

-**complementary** - A supporting section of the document, designed to be complementary to the main content yet treated as a navigational landmark such as drawer.
+**complementary** - A supporting section of the document, designed to be complementary to the main content yet treated as a navigational landmark such as 'drawer'.

-**dialog** - An application window that is designed to interrupt the current processing of an application in order to prompt the user to enter information or require a response such as tutor extension.
+**dialog** - An application window that is designed to interrupt the current processing of an application in order to prompt the user to enter information or require a response such as 'tutor' extension.

 **document** - Information that is declared as document content, as opposed to a web application.
 Used for media component transcript.